noUnusedVariables

 .

-The pattern of having an underscore as prefix of a name of variable is a very diffuse pattern among programmers, and Biome decided to follow it.
+The pattern of having an underscore as a prefix of a variable is a very diffuse pattern among programmers, and Biome follows it.

 This rule won’t report unused imports.
 If you want to report unused imports, enable noUnusedImports.